Proof Your Bird Feeder

 proof or rat proof or mouse proof - or is effective (with guarantee or

-warrantee) at preventing them if
+warrantee) at preventing chipmunks if

-they can gain access to the feeder.
+they can gain access to a bird feeder.

 squirrels similar in size.
 Grey squirrels are many

-squirrel to be at least 5 times larger and heavier than most
+squirrels size to be at least 5 times larger and heavier than most

 and are not heavy enough to close mechanisms that are designed for heavier